chadrc/simple-expression-language/Readme.md

 #### @Context
 Used to specify which run-contexts an expression is expecting.

+One per expression.
 ```
 @Context(MyContext)
+@Context(FirstContext, SecondContext)
 ```

 #### @Shape
-Used to describe which values and their types that my appear in an associative array
+Used to describe which values and their types that my appear in an associative array.

+Any number may be defined
 ```
 // Object shape
 @Shape(MyShape, [value1: int, value2: string])